Yassmine-Kharrat/yassminekh/README.md

-- 👋 Hi, I’m @yassminekh
+- 👋 Hi, I’m Yassmine Kharrat
-- 👀 I’m interested in ...
+- 👀 I’m interested in web and mobile developpment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning modern frameworks such as Angular, Flutter, and Node.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects, especially in fields like education, healthcare, or digital services.
-- 📫 How to reach me ...
+- 📫 How to reach me at : https://www.linkedin.com/in/yassmine-kharrat/

 <!---
 yassminekh/yassminekh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.